FIND NURSING SCHOOLS

-Accredited Nursing Schools in Utah – Information & Rankings for 2020
+4 Best Nursing Schools in Utah – 2023 Rankings

 The outlook for new graduates of accredited nursing schools in Utah is very rosy.
 Fully one-third of the Beehive State’s nursing workforce is planning to retire within the next five to 10 years.
 Hospitals, clinics, and other health care facilities throughout the state are open to hiring new grads and committed to providing new hires with the types of on-job training that will get skill sets up to speed quickly.
 Utah is looking at a nursing shortage, but one of the reasons is that health care facilities throughout the Beehive State are more committed than most to implementing low nurse-patient staffing ratios.
 Low nurse-patient staffing ratios mean less nurse burnout.
 If you want to be a nurse, Utah is a great place to study and work.

-Following are the 4 Best Accredited Nursing Schools in Utah for the Year – 2020
+Following are the 4 Best Accredited Nursing Schools in Utah for 2023

 1. University of Utah, Salt Lake City